Are you planning a trip to the Dolomites, Italy? Looking for info and tips on the Italian Dolomites? You’re in the right place.

-Undoubtedly the most captivating mountain range of Italy, the Dolomites stretch for 6155 mi² along the Italian provinces of South Tyrol, Trento, and Belluno.
-This UNESCO World Heritage site brings in millions of visitors every year due to its breathtaking landscapes, which boast scenic alpine lakes and hiking trails.
+Undoubtedly the most exquisite mountain range of Italy, the Dolomites stretch for 6155 mi² along the Italian provinces of South Tyrol, Trento, and Belluno.
+This UNESCO World Heritage site brings in millions of visitors every year due to its breathtaking landscapes, which boast scenic alpine lakes and spectacular hiking trails.

-To help you plan your trip and organize your itinerary, I have listed here the 10 best places to see in the Dolomites, Italy.
-Check out the overview map below and all our suggestions, and start packing your best hiking shoes!
+To help you plan your trip and organize your itinerary, we have listed the 10 best places to see in the Dolomites, Italy, and put together the most essential Italian Dolomite Travel Guide.
+Check out the Dolomites map below and all our suggestions, and get ready to pack your best hiking shoes.

 The Dolomites are located in the extreme northeast of Italy, close to the country’s border with Austria.
 The following map shows the location of all the top 10 places to visit (mainly hiking trails and lakes) mentioned in the article.